akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-07-19-handling-pandemic-the-developer-way.md

 Maybe you killed your plants, yet again.

 And it hurt.
 Repeatedly.
 Like a white, hot iron in your brain, stabbing relentlessly, reminding you with every breath you took.
-And in your pain, you lost sight.
+And in your pain, you lost perspective.

 Well, that's pain for you.
-You are supposed to lose sight.
+You are supposed to lose perspective.
 It is supposed to be significant - or else, how would you learn?

 How would you learn that it is all just a statistic?
 Being born is a conditional probability.
 And so are most things that happen to you.
 Sure, you have some control, some blame to take - but to assume all responsibility is just narcissistic.
 And for things to happen exactly as you predict because of your experience - would be mathematically highly improbable.
 (If it does, congratulations, you might be on your way to becoming a prophet - please give me your number, before you get certified as God.)

 Humans give too much importance to themselves.
 But we are all just systems, deployed in production - interacting with other systems.
 Systems, encoded with our unique experiences.
-Our responses, based on algorithms that we've being trained on.
+Our responses, based on algorithms that we've been trained on.

 So, what is pain?
 It's the alert mechanism.
 It's the freaking PagerDuty at 3 a.m, telling you that your system is going bonkers.